Sharing and hosting policy FAQ

-Elsevier supports sharing of articles in private workgroups in the following applications: Zotero, Mendeley, Refme, CiteUlike, Sparrho and Jabref.
+Elsevier supports sharing of articles in private workgroups such as the following applications: Zotero, Mendeley, Refme, CiteUlike, Sparrho and Jabref.

-You are always able to share the preprint version or a link to your article.
-For authors who have published their article open access under a commercial license (CC BY) you can also post your final article.
-We recognize the importance of sharing research and have a wide range of ways you canshare your article throughout the research publishing process, including posting to your institutional repository.
+You are always able to share the preprint version or a link to your article anywhere you wish.
+If you have published your article gold open access under a commercial license (CC BY), you can also post your final article.
+Sharing research is important, and we encourage authors to share their findings through a wide range of routes throughout the research publishing process, including posting to an institutional repository.
 You can find our sharing guidelines here.

-We believe we should be working with other platforms which host content to build best practices and industry standards which enable researchers to share in simple and seamless ways.
-We have supported the STM Article Sharing Principles and have now updated our policies by introducing a new hosting policy, with the aim to give clear guidelines for sites who wish to aggregate and make available content self-archived by researchers.
+We believe we should be working with other platforms which host content to build best practices and industry standards, so that researchers can share in simple and seamless ways.
+We support the STM Article Sharing Principles and have introduced a hosting policy, with the aim to give clear guidelines for platforms that wish to aggregate content self-archived by researchers and make it available.

 - For commercial gain.
-For example by associating advertising with the full-text of the article, by providing hosting services to other repositories or to other organizations (including where an otherwise non-commercial site or repository provides a service to other organizations or agencies), or charging fees for document delivery or access
+For example, to receive advertising revenue from the use of the full-text of the article, by providing hosting services to other repositories or to other organizations (including where an otherwise non-commercial site or repository provides a service to other organizations or agencies), or by charging fees for document delivery or access.

 - Inclusion of the Article in applications for grant funding